bocharov-ivan/Brainfuck.jl/README.md

 It is a simple Brainfuck interpreter written in Julia.
 Why?
 Because we can!

-While developing the interpreter, I'll be using the table below.
+While developing the interpreter, I'll be using the table below:

 Brainfuck command | C equivalent
 ---------         | ------------